aimms/function-reference/deprecated/matrix-manipulation-functions/matrixunfreezecolumn.rst

 .. seealso::

     The procedures :aimms:func:`MatrixFreezeColumn`, :aimms:func:`MatrixModifyLowerBound`, :aimms:func:`MatrixModifyUpperBound`.
 Matrix manipulation
-    routines are discussed in more detail in Chapter 16 of the Language Reference.
+    routines are discussed in more detail in :doc:`optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/index` of the Language
+    Reference.